New batch of fake Avastin reached U.S. via Britain

 A Roche spokesman said that authentic Altuzan only had Turkish-language packaging, whereas images of the fake medicine posted by the FDA on its website showed English-language packaging.

-The FDA said U.S. medical practices had bought the latest counterfeit Avastin from overseas suppliers, in particular "Richards Pharma".
+The FDA said U.S. medical practices had bought the latest counterfeit Avastin from overseas suppliers, in particular "Richards Pharma", while the MHRA said it was following up all potential lines of inquiry, including with Richard's Pharma Ltd, based in Warwick, central England.

-In the case of the fake Avastin that came to light in U.S. clinics in February, the source of supply was also Turkey but the network - involving middlemen based in Egypt, Switzerland, Denmark and Britain - was different.
+A spokeswoman for the company, which is registered as a business involved in the "wholesale of pharmaceutical goods", said no-one was immediately available to comment.

-River East, however, was a common link in both cases, having been identified by officials as buying fake product from Denmark's CareMed in the initial case.
+In the case of the fake Avastin that came to light in U.S. clinics in February, the source of supply was also Turkey - but the wholesalers then were different.
+That network involved middlemen based in Egypt, Switzerland, Denmark and Britain.

 The World Health Organisation estimates that less than 1 percent of medicines available in the developed world are likely to be counterfeit.
 Globally, however, the figure is around 10 percent, while in some developing countries as much as a third of medicines are estimated to be bogus.